 And Nicaragua is a solid second passport.
-It gives you visa-free or visa on arrival access to 110 countries and territories, ranking the Nicaraguan passport 46th in the world.
+As of July 2019 it gives you visa-free or visa on arrival access to 126 countries and territories, ranking the Nicaraguan passport 44th in the world.
 Most important, it gets you into the European Union and Schengen Region without a visa.
 For this reason, it’s on par for most travelers with a passport from St. Lucia.

 In order to qualify for residency in Nicaragua, you need to invest $35,000 in their reforestation program and pay fees of about $850 per person.
 This is an investment in teak that you will get back, with a profit, in a few years.